 What to wear in summer?

-Loose-fitted, easy-breezy garments should be the main components of your summer wardrobe.
-And while flared outfits like Kurti dresses, cotton skirts, and palazzo suits can be your best summer allies, choosing ensembles with the right fabrics should be a priority.
+Loose-fitted, easy-breezy garments are essentials for any summer wardrobe.
+And while flared outfits like Kurti dresses, cotton skirts, and palazzo suits can be your best allies, choosing ensembles with summer-friendly fabrics should be a priority.

 Sarees for summer

-A bare midriff makes it all the more apt for the scorching weather while keeping your attire within the zone of modesty.
-Also, you got to choose your Saree Blouse style and fabric carefully to ensure that the whole outfit it brings you the right levels of comfort and style.
+Although elaborate and sometimes tedious to drape, sarees are indeed summer-friendly ensembles.
+A bare midriff makes it all the more apt for the scorching weather while keeping your attire confined to cultural modesty.
+Also, you got to choose your Saree Blouse style and fabric carefully to ensure that the whole outfit brings you the needed levels of comfort and style.

-Well, there’s an entire range of ethnic-wear styles to don through the summer heat.
-You can choose palazzo suits, skirt-crop top coordinates, lehenga suits, and Kurtis- the top trend of the decade!
+Well, there’s a long list of ethnic-wear styles to don through the summer heat.
+You can choose from a vast range of palazzo suits, skirt-crop top coordinates, lehenga suits, and super-flared Anarkali Kurtis!

-So you have plenty of choices in ethnic wear, so we take it further to choosing them in the right fabrics so that you can get through sweltering days with ease.
+With plenty of choices in ethnic wear arises the need to choose them in the most suitable fabrics so that you can get through sweltering days with ease.
 Here’s our long list of summer fabrics- get scrolling!

-One of the oldest fabrics, cotton is a classic summer fabric and my favorite.
-Cotton saris– printed with flowers are an evergreen trend.
-I also prefer having a few cotton suits for office hours and a couple of colorful printed Kurtis in cotton for my social moments.
-From formal work moments to trendy socializing, cotton has always worked as a chic summer fabric.
+One of the oldest fabrics, cotton material is made for sunshine days and is well my favorite.
+Cotton floral saris and plain cotton sarees with embroidered borders are an evergreen trend.
+I also prefer having a few cotton suits for office hours and colorful printed Kurtis in cotton for my social moments.
+From formal work hours to fashion-perfect socializing, cotton has always worked as a chic summer fabric.

-Khadi is cool during summers and warm during winters.
-A product of the Indian handloom industry, khadi sarees, and suits make a versatile wardrobe for India, where climatic changes come in extremes.
+Khadi keeps you cool during summers and warm during winters.
+A product of the Indian handloom industry, khadi sarees and suits make a versatile wardrobe for India, where climatic changes come in extremes.
 With designers giving an upliftment to this age-old fabric with new prints and modified embroideries, khadi is indeed a fabric to patronize!

-This crepe fabric that can be made either from silk (pure-georgette) or synthetic yarns (faux-georgette) is a lightweight and flowing material.
-With the tendency to absorb sweat and dry quickly, along with its impressive style appeal, georgette is a summer vogue statement.
-Invest in plain georgette sarees paired with designer blouses, floor-length georgette anarkali suits, and printed lehengas for the summer wedding season!
+The crepe fabric that can be made either from silk (pure-georgette) or synthetic yarns (faux-georgette) is a lightweight and fluid material.
+With the tendency to absorb sweat and dry quickly, along with its impressive style appeal, georgette is a summer essential.
+Invest in plain georgette sarees paired with swish designer blouses, floor-length georgette anarkali suits, and printed lehengas for the summer wedding season.

-The crispness and dullness of pure cotton can be off-set by blending it with a lustrous and smooth fabric like silk.
+The crispness and dullness of pure cotton can be offset by blending it with a lustrous and smooth fabric like silk.
 Cotton-silk is thus aesthetically more appealing than cotton and more comfortable than silk.
-If you’re attending a summer wedding, then instead of wearing a heavy fabric garment, a cotton-silk sari or an indo-western lehenga choli would work better as a soothing wardrobe, during those endless rituals and extended hours of socializing!
+And that makes cotton silk sarees a must-have for summer weddings.
+Cotton silk suits with lace borders go well for work-wear and socializing hours.

-Made of regenerated cellulose, rayon is a natural fiber like cotton, jute, linen, and silk.
-Some variants of rayon fabric have the sheen and smoothness of silk and are hence also called as artificial silk.
-Rayon is an extremely lightweight material while the weave is not very dense, thus making the garment highly breathable.
-Especially for your summer casual wear, it is wise to indulge in rayon Kurtis, saris, and tunics since the fabric is not very high priced.
-Rayon is also the perfect fabric for crafting trendy crop tops, saree blouses, and cholis – as it’s comfortable and will let you dance away to glory, even while sweating.
+Regenerated cellulose- rayon is a natural fiber like cotton, jute, linen, and silk.
+Some variants of rayon fabric have the sheen and smoothness of silk and hence fall into the variant umbrella of artificial silk.
+Rayon is a lightweight material, and the weave is not very dense, making the garment highly breathable.
+Above all, rayon is not too expensive!
+Hence for summers, you can splurge on rayon Kurtis, saris, and palazzo suits in multiple assortments.
+Given its comfort and skin-soothing benefits, rayon is also a suitable fabric for casual crop tops, everyday saree blouses, and semi-formal lehenga cholis.

 Linen, one of the oldest fabrics, is made from the fibers of the flax plant.
-This fabric is strong and has a high moisture absorbing capacity.
-With every wash, this fabric tends to become softer and smoother.
-With its unbeatable crisp and formal appeal, linen is best-suited for office sarees and suits, as well as skirt-style tops that you can style with colorful summer pants!
+Considerably strong, it has a high moisture absorbing capacity and tends to become softer and smoother with every wash.
+With its unbeatable crisp and formal appeal, linen is best-suited for office sarees and suits, as well as peplum tops to pair with colorful summer pants.

 Other fabrics for summers

-The list goes on- Mysore georgette, crepe silk, crepe-de-chine, Tussar silk, and jute blends are some of the other summer-friendly materials.
-You can also choose soft nets for summer weddings.
+There are plenty of fabrics to make your summer wardrobe varied and modish.
+Try out pure versions of Mysore georgette, crepe silk, crepe-de-chine, Tussar silk, and jute blends for a soothing feel.
+You can also choose soft nets for a weightlessly whimsical look at summer weddings.

-The mercury levels are rising- it’s time to dress up smart and beat the heat!
-So step out and show off your trendy summer wardrobe!
+The mercury levels are rising- it’s time to dress up apt and face the sunshine!